dokku/procfile-util/README.md

 procfile-util show -p web

 # shows the command for the web process
+# specify a default-port to use (default: 5000)
+procfile-util show -p web --default-port 3000

+# shows the command for the web process
 # expand variables with getenv used for variable expansion
 # may use any variable available when executing procfile-util
 procfile-util show -p web --allow-getenv